LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Player.md

 `mc.getPlayer(info)`

-!!! tip
-Versions before 0.8.13 could not get player by UUID
+!!! tip "Versions before 0.8.13 could not get player by UUID<br>Versions before 0.9.5 could not get player by RuntimeId"

 - Parameters:
     - info : `String`
-      Player's name, XUID or UniqueId or UUID.
+      Player's name, XUID or UniqueId or RuntimeId or UUID.
 - Return value: The generated player object.
 - Return value type: `Player`
     - If the return value is `Null`, it means that getting the player failed.